fsaltunyuva/fsaltunyuva.github.io/_posts/2025-10-12-Ray-Tracing-Adventure.md

 # Outputs:

-Other than having some issues in chinese_dragon, tonRoosendaal_smooth (scary output) and some changes in rt_raven, my ray tracer worked perfectly for all other scenes.
+Other than having some issues in chinese_dragon, tonRoosendaal_smooth (scary output), lobster and some changes in rt_raven, my ray tracer worked perfectly for all other scenes.
+For the problems in tonRoosendaal_smooth and lobster, I think it is due to the PLY import process, I will investigate it further in the next parts of the adventure.

 ---